×

 What do expats find most challenging?

 "Expats in Peru often find the language barrier to be one of the most challenging aspects of the local culture.
 Additionally, the country's strong sense of national pride and cultural identity can be difficult for expats to navigate.
 Peru's complex bureaucracy and paperwork can also be a source of frustration for expats.
-Finally, the country's diverse geography and climate can be difficult to adjust to for those coming from other parts of the world," explained one expat living in Peru.
+Finally, the country's diverse geography and climate can be difficult to adjust to for those coming from other parts of the world," said a person living in Peru.

 About the Author